decaun/CommandLauncher/README.md

 powershell 1.0 (for PS modes)

-PSEXEC.exe at same folder (for PSEXEC mode)
+PSEXEC.exe at same folder with executable (for PSEXEC mode)

 --CommandLauncher.exe is enough to start application without build files